sheehui/tp/docs/UserGuide.md

 Duplicate:
 ![FullDuplicateRejectionMessage](./images/FullDuplicateRejectionMessage.png)

-Names are said to be near duplicates if the lowercase of both names are the same or when a space in the name is input as 2 or more spaces.
-See below for more examples
+Names are said to be near duplicates if the names differs only in case (upper case letters where there are lower case letters) or with spaces (user types in two or more spaces in place of one)

 | First Name     | Second Name                        | Is near duplicate
 | -------------- | ---------------------------------------| -------------------------------------------------------------------------------------------------- |